-In addition to advising on and approving courses to be taken, the POSC also advises on and approves the research/project plan.
-In order to facilitate these conversations, students should prepare a research/project proposal to share with the POSC at roughly the same time as the POSC is approving the courses in the POS.
+In addition to advising on and approving the AP, the APC also advises on and approves the research/project plan.
+To facilitate these conversations, students should prepare a research/project proposal to share with the APC at roughly the same time as the APC is approving the courses in the AP.
 At a minimum, the proposal should include: (1) a problem statement, with references to the literature as appropriate, (2) research objectives or hypotheses, and (3) methods and tasks for accomplishing the research.